Dr Sophia M. Connell

 Research overview

 Sophia works broadly to consolidate and improve philosophical engagement with Aristotle’s biological corpus, particularly the Generation of Animals, Parts of Animals and Historia Animalium.
 Her work shows how serious engagement with these relatively neglected texts throws new light on many aspects of Aristotle’s philosophy.
-She is currently working on a commentary on the Generation of Animals in the Clarendon Aristotle series for Oxford University Press and translations and introductions to the Historia Animalium and Parts of Animals for Hackett.
-She is also the editor of The Cambridge Companion to Aristotle’s Biology and The Critical Guide to Aristotle’s Parts of Animals (both forthcoming with Cambridge).
-In 2016, her book Aristotle on Female Animals was published with Cambridge University Press.
+She is the editor of The Cambridge Companion to Aristotle's Biology (2021).
+In 2016, her book Aristotle on Female Animals was also published with Cambridge University Press.

-Sophia has recently published work on Aristotle’s nutritive soul and is developing a series of papers on the bodily basis for intellect in Aristotle’s philosophy.
-Another strand of her research makes relevant connections between Aristotle’s biology and his ethical and political works.
+Sophia has published work on nutritive soul, the role of nous in embryology and the bodily basis for intellect in Aristotle’s philosophy.
+Another strand of her research reveals connections between Aristotle’s biology and his ethical and political works.
 For Aristotle each animal has a way of life that accords with its kind, and makes that animal able to live well.
 Although humans are also animals, limited by their embodied and mortal condition, they must fulfil their nature through thoughtful and rational engagement in the decisions that will shape their lives.
 For Aristotle humans are social animals, which means they cannot do well unless they interact successfully with others.
 Although uniquely placed in the natural world, humans share many features with other animals including sociality, sentience, emotional responsiveness and even certain ways of thinking.
 These facts impact our responsibilities towards non-human animals.
-Sophia has published several papers exploring these themes in Aristotle and contemporary Aristotelianism.
-As well as this, Sophia is developing new research on the female body in ancient philosophical and medico-philosophical texts.
+Sophia has published several papers exploring these themes in Aristotle and contemporary Aristotelianism; she is now working on Aristotelian environmental ethics.
+Sophia is developing research on the female body in ancient philosophical and medico-philosophical texts.
+Along with this, she has recent research which traces the work of women ancient philosophers and scientists.

-With relation to more recent history, Sophia is looking into the role of women in early analytic Philosophy.
-Female figures, such as Margaret Macdonald and Alice Ambrose, who worked on logic and philosophy of language in the early part of the last century, have been unfairly marginalised.
-Extensive archival research reveals the impact of their thought in this period.
-She is also working on the way in which G.E.M.
-Anscombe and Mary Midgley were inspired in their philosophical work by Aristotle, particularly his metaphysics and biology.
-She is currently co-editing a Special Issue of the British Journal for the History of Philosophy on ‘Lost Voices: Women in Philosophy 1880-1970’ with Frederique Jannsen-Lauret.
+Sophia is known for her historiographic work on women in early analytic philosophy.
+Female figures who worked on philosophical topics in the early part of the last century, have been unfairly marginalised.
+Archival research reveals the impact of their thought in this period.
+She has published work on G.E.M.
+Anscombe, Mary Midgley and Alice Ambrose and co-editing a Special Issue of the British Journal for the History of Philosophy on ‘Lost Voices: Women in Philosophy 1880-1970’ with Frederique Janssen-Lauret (2021).
+Her current research includes the philosophy of Sophie Bryant, Grace De Laguna and Alice Ambrose.

 Research Centres and Institutes